top of page

 Understanding Dental Crowns: What You Need to Know

 In dentistry, a dental crown can refer to two different things.
 In an unmodified tooth, the crown is the portion of the natural tooth that protrudes visibly from the gum line.
 A crown can also be a term for a synthetically crafted tooth that is used to cover a damaged or weakened existing tooth.
+A crowned tooth is one that has been restored with a dental crown to protect and restore its function.

 Explore the Different Types of Dental Crowns Available